ExperiBass/esiJS/docs/alliance.md

 ## corps

-Get all current member alliances of an alliance.
+Get all current member corporations of an alliance.

 ### Parameters